Aplus Framework Docs

 Post Forms

-To send data to a form you can set an array with the fields and values using the setPost method:
+To send data as a form you can set an array with fields and values using the setPost method:

 $request->setPost([